Information About the System

 This problem can be seen as an increase in the ICMP Too Big Rcvd counter in the show vservice statistics command.

 To resolve this issue, configure an oversized MTU (for example, 1600) on both of the router interfaces.

 End-to-End Traffic with the Cisco VSG in Layer 3 Mode Fails

-When the VEM communicates with the Cisco VSG in the Layer 3 mode, an additional header with 82 bytes is added to the original packet.
-The VEM does not support fragmentation in the Layer 3 mode and the ports or network elements (which carry a vPath encapsulated packet) must be configured in such a way that the vPath overhead is accommodated.
+When the VEM communicates with the Cisco VSG in Layer 3 mode, an additional header with 82 bytes is added to the original packet.
+The VEM does not support fragmentation in Layer 3 mode and the ports or network elements (which carry a vPath encapsulated packet) must be configured in such a way that the vPath overhead is accommodated.

 End-to-End Traffic with the Cisco VSG in Layer 3 Mode and Jumbo Frames Fails

 Traffic with the Layer 3 encapsulation fails even with the uplink MTU set to 9000 bytes.

 VSG on Microsoft Hyper-V does not support jumbo frames.